-2 • Tiago B. A. de Carvalho et al.
+2 · Tiago Buarque Assunção de Carvalho et al.

-the Bayes error rate for classification.
-The method projects the same features as PCA but selects the ones that minimize the Bayes error rate, while PCA select the features with maximal variance.
+covariance matrix [Duda et al. 2000].
+Here, we propose a supervised version of PCA that minimizes the Bayes error rate for classification.
+The method projects the same features as PCA but selects the ones that minimize the Bayes error rate, while PCA selects the features with maximal variance.
 Therefore, it can be more suitable for classification task than standard PCA.
-Since projections of maximal variance might not be the best way to separate (discriminate) data form different classes [Bishop 2006].
+Since projections of maximal variance might not be the best way to separate data from different classes [Bishop 2006].

-The remainder of the paper is organized as follows: the next section introduces the mathematical notation and how to use PCA for feature extraction.
+The remainder of the article is organized as follows: the next section introduces the mathematical notation and how to use PCA for feature extraction.
 Section 3 describes the Bayes error rate for classification and the imposed restrictions for calculating it.
 The proposed method is defined in Section 4.
-Sections 6 and 5 present experiments using real and artificial datasets.
-Section 5 also presents analysis of which features selected by each technique: standard PCA and the proposed method.
+Section 5 presents an analysis, using artificial data, of which features selected by each technique: standard PCA and the proposed method.
+Section 6 present experiments using real datasets.
 Conclusion and future work are discussed in Section 7.